 That some directors do themselves no favours (through poor behaviour, malfeasance, hubris and failing to complete actions, for example) is self-evident.
 But all is not lost.
 High levels of performance are possible—if all of the directors commit to working together (both as a board and with management) and reach agreement on the company's core purpose; the strategy to be pursued to achieve the agreed purpose; how performance will be measured; and the values that will underpin behaviour standards, decisions, and everything the company does and stands for.

-Perhaps if more boards embraced Epsen Fuller's recommendations and worked with the company's best interests to the fore, the trust problem that generates so much tension (not to mention news stories) would gradually become a thing of the past.
+Perhaps if more boards embraced this mindset (working together), with the company's best interests to the fore, the trust problem that generates so much tension (not to mention column inches) would gradually become a thing of the past.
 Is this expectation worth striving for, or do you think it is too ambitious?

 Thoughts on corporate governance, strategy and boardcraft; our place in the world; and other topics that catch my attention.